arhs-spikeseed-mobile/sidi-cli/docs/customSteps.md

-# Custom steps
+# 🛠️ Custom Steps

-*SIDI* purpose a set of steps during the initialization of your project, which can be found [there](./purposedSteps.md).
+*SIDI* provides a set of predefined steps during the initialization of your project, which can be found [here](./purposedSteps.md).

-At the end, if you don't find your need, *SIDI* allows to create custom steps to execute `bash script` and trigger when you want during the build.
+If these predefined steps do not meet your needs, *SIDI* allows you to create custom steps to execute `bash scripts` and trigger them at specific points during the build process.

+---

-## How to create a custom step?
+## ✨ How to Create a Custom Step?

-Firstly, you have to create a folder `customSteps/` in `.sidi/` folder generated at the end of the initialization
+1️⃣ First, create a `customSteps/` folder inside the `.sidi/` directory generated during initialization:
-    - `.sidi/` can be created manually if you want prepare your custom steps before launching init command
+   - If `.sidi/` does not exist yet, you can create it manually to prepare your custom steps before running the `init` command.

-Now you will have to create *one folder per custom step* in `customSteps/` and place your `step.yml` file where you should place your code.
+2️⃣ Within `customSteps/`, create a **separate folder for each custom step**, and place a `step.yml` file inside it where your custom code will reside.

-Expected architecture:
+### 🔧 Expected Folder Structure:
 ```
 <project root>
     - .sidi/